Security Guards and Workers Compensation

 As a security guard, you face danger on a daily basis.
 Private security companies play an important role in protecting the facilities and merchandise of a business.
 They also are charged with defending the patrons and employees of an establishment against criminal acts of violence.
 This clearly places you in harm’s way and it is an unfortunate likelihood that you may suffer a physical injury on the job.
 Depending upon the severity of the incident or accident, you may require medical attention and might even be unable to work at full capacity for a period of time.

 This can subject your family to tremendous financial strain, but the benefits payable through a workers’ compensation claim can help to address your medical and monetary needs.
 Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227 to speak with an experienced attorney about your occupational injury.

 Though the specific responsibilities of a security guard may vary according to the nature of the business that he or she is assigned to protect, the injuries and illnesses that appear most frequently are shared across these boundaries.
 Understanding how to go about reporting an injury and filing a workers’ compensation claim does you little good if you are not prepared to identify compensable injuries.
 Common sources of injury and illness are:

 - Blunt Trauma

 - Occupational Stress

-To determine whether you may be entitled to the benefits available through North Carolina’s workers’ compensation law, contact the Raleigh workers compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227.
+To determine whether you may be entitled to the benefits available through North Carolina’s workers’ compensation law, contact the Morehead City workers compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227.
 Our committed team of legal professionals can help you to protect your personal and family financial health in the wake of an occupational illness or injury.